 NAPLEX® Scoring Guide : Understanding NAPLEX Scores and Results

 Understanding how the NAPLEX® is scored is essential for success.
-This guide explains the exam’s pass/fail scoring system, the performance report for those who don't pass, and how to check your results — ensuring you're informed throughout the process.
+This guide explains the exam’s pass/fail scoring system, performance report for those who don’t pass, and how to check your results, ensuring you’re informed throughout the process.

 Pharmacy student reviewing NAPLEX score

-The North American Pharmacist Licensure Examination® (NAPLEX®) is a standardized, computer-based exam developed by the National Association of Boards of Pharmacy® (NABP®) to assist state boards of pharmacy in evaluating a candidate's pharmacy skills and knowledge for licensure as an entry-level pharmacist in the United States.
-Passing the NAPLEX is one of the many challenging steps required to become a licensed pharmacist.
+The North American Pharmacist Licensure Examination (NAPLEX®) is a standardized, computer-based exam developed by the National Association of Boards of Pharmacy® (NABP®).
+It assists state boards of pharmacy in evaluating a candidate’s pharmacy skills and knowledge for licensure as an entry-level pharmacist in the United States.
+Passing the NAPLEX is 1 of the many challenging steps required to become a licensed pharmacist.

-This article provides information on the NAPLEX scoring process, NAPLEX and Pre-NAPLEX results, including performance reporting, and other commonly asked questions about how the exam is scored.
-This information is important and emphasizes why it is essential to create an efficient and effective NAPLEX study plan.
+This article provides information on the NAPLEX scoring process, NAPLEX results, including performance reporting, and other commonly asked questions about how the exam is scored.

-Exam results are reported as "Pass" or "Fail," with no numerical score provided.
-The "pass" threshold is based on the exam's long-standing, validated scaled score cut point of 75, which indicates that the minimum competency to practice pharmacy independently has been met.
+Exam results are reported as “Pass” or “Fail,” with no numerical score provided.
+The “pass” threshold is based on a scaled score cut point of 75, which indicates that the minimum competency to practice pharmacy independently has been met.

 Why Did the NABP Stop Reporting Numerical Scores?